alecxe/eslint-plugin-protractor/docs/rules/array-callback-return.md

 ## Rule details

-Any use of the following patterns are considered warnings:
+:thumbsdown: Any use of the following patterns are considered warnings:

 ```js
 element.all(by.css(".myclass")).filter(function() {